Back To Main Menu

 Online Audition

-Though live auditions are preferred, applicants who are unable to attend a live audition may submit a video recording for their audition.
-If they pass the video screening round, an interview via Zoom or MS Teams with applicants will be arranged by the Student Admissions Office.
-Applicants will be tested on their sight-reading and aural awareness during the interview.
+Though live auditions are preferred, applicants who are unable to attend a live audition may submit a video recording.
+Following a video pre-screening, shortlisted candidates will be invited to an online audition via Zoom or MS Teams, facilitated by the Student Admissions Office.
+During the audition, applicants will undergo assessments of sight-reading and aural awareness as well.

 Guidelines for Video Recording: